 - Simple to set up and maintain via one piece of software

-- Offers the professionalism and configurability of traditional phone systems at a fraction of the cost
+- Offers the professionalism and configurability of traditional business phone systems at a fraction of the cost

-- Service providers may insist on a 12-month minimum contract making switching providers difficult
+- Service providers may insist on a 12-month minimum contract which can make switching providers difficult

-- Outbound calls will still be at the expense of the landline or mobile
+- Outbound calls will still be charged to the landline or mobile making the call

-Works by using your internet connection to provide your business phones with connectivity, rather than traditional copper wires.
+VoIP - voice over IP - phone systems work by using your internet connection to make or take calls, rather than traditional copper wires.

 Ideal if you're a small to medium-sized business with a mixture of on-site and remote workers that wants the features of a sophisticated phone system for a reasonable outlay.

-- Offers significant cost savings over traditional business phone systems
+- VoIP phone systems offer significant cost savings over traditional business phone systems

 - Easy to set up